 Consortium Workshop Call for Proposals

-The Consortium for Language Teaching and Learning (CLTL) is inviting proposals for a workshop on language pedagogy to be held during the Fall of 2023 on one of its member campuses.
+The Consortium for Language Teaching and Learning (CLTL) is inviting proposals for a workshop on language pedagogy to be held during the Fall of 2024 on one of its member campuses.
 The CLTL offers funding of up to $7,500 to support the workshop.
 Additional funding may be available depending on the nature and scope of the proposal.
-Check with your campus representative before submitting a proposal.

 The first workshop in this series was held at Brown University in October 2013 and was titled “Working at the Intersection of Language and Culture in the Digital Age: Practical Approaches to the Pedagogy of Cultural Learning.”
 The second, titled “Language Learning and Teaching with Urban and Linguistic Landscapes,” was held at Columbia University in October 2016.
 The third was held at Columbia University in October 2018 and the theme was “Working at the Intersection of Language and Culture in the Digital Age: Social Network Approaches (SNA) to the Pedagogy of Language Teaching.”
 The fourth took place at Yale University in October 2019 and focused on Project-Based Language Teaching and Learning.
 Brown University held “Meaning through Sound: Rediscovering Listening in the Language Classroom” in October 2021.
-The most recent workshop was at Cornell University in October 2022, titled, "Connecting Language Teaching and Social Justice: A Call for Diversity, Equity, and Inclusion."
+Cornell University hosted this event in October 2022, titled, "Connecting Language Teaching and Social Justice: A Call for Diversity, Equity, and Inclusion."
+The most recent workshop was at Princeton University in October 2023, titled, "Current and Future Trends in AI: Practical Applications for Language Teaching."

 The proposed workshop should be one or one-and-one-half days in length and either: